THE LOVE TETRA

 Relation to the basic minerals of development.
 In development, special attention is paid to a tetra of minerals – Calcium, Magnesium, Sodium and Potassium.
 This is related to physical reality, as well, and to this conception, as explained below.

 Meaning of the four points or corners of the tetra.
 In this understanding of physical existence, the four points of the basic tetra of life have the following meanings:

 1. The love of God, the Creator being, or the One.

 4. Development of wisdom and knowledge.

-This article will help explain what these mean, why they are critical for nutritional balancing, and other details about them.
-Let us discuss these in more detail.
+This article will help explain what these mean, why they are critical for development, and other details about them.

 1. THE LOVE OF GOD, THE CREATOR BEING, OR THE ONE

 Geometrically, the love of God is placed at the top of the tetra pyramid.
 This symbolizes that it has to be the most important thing in a person’s life.

 Proper appreciation of the love of God will keep a person balanced, centered, grounded, and focused properly at all times, or at least most of the time.